If you are passionate about parenting and keen to do volunteer work, you can become a Telephone Support Worker

 So what I have found is that a lot of support workers, when they start doing the training, find that this has a huge impact on their lives.
 It really is quite amazing.”

-(Extract from radio interview with Natalie, Helpline Coordinator in March 2017)
+(Extract from radio interview with previous Helpline Coordinator in March 2017)

-We would love to hear from you if you are interested in getting to know more about volunteering at Parent Help.
-Call us on (04) 802 5767 to hear more or email us at firstname.lastname@example.org.
+Our Helpline Coordinator would love to talk to you if you are interested in getting to know more about volunteering at Parent Help.
+Call (04) 802 5767 or email at firstname.lastname@example.org.